-Oxcarbazepine is known to be a weak inducer of the CYP 3A4.
-CYP 3A4 plays a role in estrogen metabolism.
+Oxcarbazepine is known to be a weak inducer of the CYP3A4, which plays a role in estrogen metabolism.
 Thus oxcarbazepine can reduce the efficacy of oral contraceptives when used in high doses.
-Oxcarbazepine is a weak inhibitor of CYP 2C19 and can, therefore, arise phenytoin levels when used very high doses.
-Oxcarbazepine itself is not affected by CYP 3A4 inhibitors like carbamazepine is.
+Oxcarbazepine is also a weak inhibitor of CYP2C19 and can cause an increase in phenytoin concentrations when used very high doses.
+Oxcarbazepine itself is not affected by CYP3A4 inhibitors like carbamazepine is.

-Oxcarbazepine is only available in the oral form at this time; both tablets and liquid formulations are available.
+Oxcarbazepine is only available in the oral dosage form at this time; both tablets and liquid formulations are available.
 Oxcarbazepine shows rapid and nearly complete absorption after oral administration, about 95% absorption.
 The usual doses range for oxcarbazepine is 1200 to 2400 mg per day.
-Whether using oxcarbazepine for monotherapy or adjunct for seizure control, the initial dose can be 600 mg per day divided into 2 separate doses.
-For monotherapy of patient with a seizure, disorder physician may increase by 300 mg every 3 days to a dose of 1200 mg daily.
-Doses as high as oxcarbazepine 2400 mg daily have been shown to be effective when changing to monotherapy.
-For adjunctive therapy for seizure control may increase at 600 mg at weekly intervals to a total of 1200 mg daily in 2 divided doses for immediate release and 1200 to 2400 mg daily for extended release.
+Whether using oxcarbazepine for monotherapy or adjunct for seizure control, the initial dose can be 600 mg per day divided into two separate doses.
+For monotherapy of a patient with a seizure disorder, the physician may increase by 300 mg every three days to a dose of 1200 mg daily.
+Doses as high as 2400 mg daily have demonstrated effectiveness when changing to monotherapy.
+For adjunctive therapy for seizure control, the dose may be increased in 600 mg weekly intervals to a total of 1200 mg daily in 2 divided doses for immediate release and 1200 to 2400 mg daily for extended-release.

-When using oxcarbazepine with other sedating medications physician should slowly titrate medication for the patient to best tolerate the sedating side effects of medications.
+When using oxcarbazepine with other sedating medications, the physician should slowly titrate the medication for the patient to best tolerate the sedating side effects of the medications.

-Extended-release medication should be taken one time a day.
+Extended-release medication dosing should be one time a day.
 It is important to take the extended-release oxcarbazepine on an empty stomach and not to cut or crush the medication before ingesting it.

-It is very important to slowly taper off oxcarbazepine.
-If oxcarbazepine is suddenly discontinued, it may cause epilepsy patient to seize or may cause a relapse of a bipolar patient.
+It is essential to taper off oxcarbazepine slowly.
+If the patient discontinues oxcarbazepine suddenly, it may cause the epilepsy patient to seize or may cause a relapse of a bipolar patient.